ronny-rentner/ultraimport/readme.md

 you work on source code files in the file system.
 But Python doesn't import source code files from the file system.
 It imports packages and modules.
-The structure of the directories and files in your file system is somehow mapped to the structure of packages and modules in Python, but in an *ambiguous* way with external dependencies to things like your current working directory.
+The structure of the directories and files in your file system is somehow mapped to the structure of packages and modules in Python, but in an *ambiguous* way with additional, external dependencies to things like your current working directory.
 This is bad, because you need to write more code to handle these external dependencies that you never wanted.
 All the information you have about your source code files is information about their relative location to each other in the file system.